peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public System.Collections.Generic.ICollection Entries { get; }

 Gets a collection of the key/value pairs stored in this CBOR object, if it's a map.
-Returns one entry for each key/value pair in the map in an undefined order.
+Returns one entry for each key/value pair in the map.
+In general, the order in which those entries occur is undefined unless this is a map created using the NewOrderedMap method.

 <b>Returns:</b>